Introduction

-More than half of middle aged people have a hiatal hernia (sometimes referred to as a “hiatus hernia“), but most people are only diagnosed when their symptoms become a problem or when having medical tests for something else.
+More than half of middle-aged people have a hiatal hernia (sometimes referred to as a “hiatus hernia“), but most people are only diagnosed when their symptoms become problematic, or inadvertently when having medical tests for something else.

-The sliding type of hiatal hernia is the more common type and occurs intermittently (i.e. from time to time), when the pressure in the abdomen increases.
-This increased pressure pushes part of the stomach up through the gap in the diaphragm where only the esophagus is supposed to pass, and the little bulge is caused the hiatal hernia.
+The sliding type of hiatal hernia is the more common type and occurs intermittently when the pressure in the abdomen increases.
+This increased pressure pushes part of the stomach up through the gap in the diaphragm, where only the esophagus is supposed to pass.

 The fixed type of hiatal hernia is also called a paraesophageal hiatal hernia and occurs when the opening for the esophagus in the abdominal wall is bigger than usual.
-The stomach, and sometimes other organs including the small intestine or colon (large intestine) may also bulge into the chest cavity through this paraesophageal hernia.
-Paraesophageal hernias often get worse over time, in which case surgery is required to treat the problem.
+The stomach, and sometimes other organs, including the small intestine or colon, may also bulge into the chest cavity through this paraesophageal hernia.
+Paraesophageal hernias often get worse over time, in which case surgery is required.

-A strangulated hernia is not a type of hernia, but rather a complication in any one of a number of different types of hernias that can occur in different parts of the body — such as an inguinal hernia which can occur near the pubic bone, an umbilical hernia which occurs near the umbilicus (or “belly button”), or in a hiatal hernia in the upper part of the abdominal wall.
-A strangulated hernia is a serious condition where the blood supply to the stomach, intestines or other organ is being cut off because of that part of the body being forced into the small hole of the hernia, and requires immediate medical attention.
+A strangulated hernia is not a type of hernia, but rather a significant complication in any one of several different types of hernias.
+This is a serious condition where the blood supply to the stomach, intestines, or other organs is being cut off because of that part of the body being forced into the small hole of the hernia, and requires immediate medical attention.

-A common contributing factor to development of a hiatal hernia is obesityespecially when people are carrying their weight around their middles.
-The presence of increased fat around their internal organs (called visceral fat), as well as the excess fat under their skin (called sub-cutaneous fat — meaning “under the skin”) contributes to increased abdominal pressure especially when they are sitting, frequently bending, or lifting heavy objects.
+A common contributing factor to the development of a hiatal hernia is obesity — especially when people are carrying their weight around their middles.
+The presence of increased fat around their internal organs (called visceral fat), as well as the excess fat under their skin (called subcutaneous fat), contributes to increased abdominal pressure, especially when the individual is sitting, bending, or lifting heavy objects.

 Other contributing factors are frequent coughing (sometimes secondary to smoking), straining due to constipation, or it may simply be hereditary.